Machpelah Cemetery (Mount Sterling, Kentucky): Location and layout

-Machpelah Cemetery overlooks residential neighbourhoods and strip commercial development leading into Mt.
+Machpelah Cemetery overlooks residential neighborhoods and strip commercial development leading into Mt.
 Sterling's commercial district to the west and scattered residences on agricultural land to the east outside the city limits of Mt.
 Sterling.
 The grassy slopes of the cemetery are open with few trees because most of the grave sites are clustered at the top third of the hill.
 The overall plan is curvilinear with the roads curving to conform to the topography.
 Most of the roads in the cemetery are narrow with small turning radii, designed more for horse-drawn vehicles than for automobiles.
 The design incorporates nature through the curvilinear layout.
 The design is similar to contemporary cemeteries such as Frankfort Cemetery (1844), Richmond Cemetery (1848), Cave Hill Cemetery, Louisville (1848), Lexington Cemetery (1848), and Georgetown Cemetery (1850).

 The groupings of mature deciduous and evergreen trees result from the nineteenth century concept that rural cemeteries were to have a park-like atmosphere and be a place of repose and contemplation.
 Machpelah has mature specimens of trees including spruce, cedar, cherry, mulberry, maple, walnut, sweet gum, ash and a few dogwoods.
 Few buildings or crypts populate the cemetery and the landscape is punctuated with stone funerary sculptures from the late nineteenth century including obelisks, draped urns atop ornamented pedestals, figures of people, angels, and dogs.